kiraarghy/language/As_I_go.md

 Apparently all my tests work, I'm good me.

 Though I keep on forgetting you should assert `toThrowError` on a function that when called throws an error, otherwise it throws when invoked.

+# 1st November 2019

+Spending a delayed train journey refactoring the language into a more sensible (at least for me) organisation.

+-   `index.ts` includes the main runtime and evaluators of the language.
+-   `standardLib.ts` includes all the defined expressions called by `evalExpression`.
+-   `utils.ts` currently includes my context functions for program output and variables.
+-   `types.ts` maintains all my defined types.

+This was pretty simple and quick with TypeScript and reminds me how nice typesystems can be for major refactors.

+All tests continue to pass!